AlexLipp/weathering-and-provenance/README.md

 # Sedimentary compositions in terms of weathering and provenance

-Data and R scripts utilised in the publication "Major-element composition of sediments in terms of weathering and provenance: implications for crustal recycling" [link to EarthArXiv paper].
-Please cite this paper if the scripts are utilised.
+Data and R scripts utilised in the publication "Major-element composition of sediments in terms of weathering and provenance: implications for crustal recycling".

 ## Code

-The document "data_analysis.html" is an [R-markdown document](https://rmarkdown.rstudio.com/) containing code examples to recreate the analysis described in the data.
+The document `data_analysis.html` is an [R-markdown document](https://rmarkdown.rstudio.com/) containing code examples to recreate the analysis described in the data.
 It can be viewed in any browser.

 This document demonstrates in `R` the application of principal component analysis on the dataset of sedimentary rock major element compositions, and the projection of other datasets onto these components.